 With the changes to our world this year, it’s expected to have plenty of changes to our Walt Disney World vacation as well.
-And when it comes to things to pack in your Disney park bag in 2021, you’ll need to tweak what you normally pack.
+And when it comes to things to pack in your Disney park bag in 2022, you’ll need to tweak what you normally pack.
 So, what exactly do you need?
-From simple extras to items you many not have thought of, here are 10 more things to buy for your Disney park bag in 2020 (and 2021)!
+From simple extras to items you many not have thought of, here are 10 more things to buy for your Disney park bag in 2022!

 When it comes to things to buy for Disney World, the list can be long.
 But, this year, I’m adding to my list of things to buy for your Disney park bag in 2022.
 These additions will help keep my family safe

-1. Things to Buy for Your Disney World Park Bag in 2020: Extra Face Masks
+Things to Buy for Your Disney Park Bag in 2022: Extra Face Masks

 It’s hot in Central Florida, especially in summer and face masks at Disney Parks, as well as Disney World Resorts, are required.
 Add in the fact that you’re bound to be hot and sweaty, you’ll definitely want to pack extra face masks in case one gets messy from sweat.
 I’ll be taking both cloth and paper masks and swapping out when necessary.

 Then there’s the midday rain that often comes from the humidity in the area.
 You’ll definitely want to change your face mask if it gets soaking wet, so be prepared and pack at least one extra one each day.

 Tip: Before you do go, test drive your masks to make sure they’re comfortable.
 You don’t want to panic when you hit the parks because of improperly fitting masks.